Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 <p><p>
 <li> All guest OS configuration is executed with DSC, using the resources CreateADPDC.ps1.zip and AppConfig.ps1.zip</li>
-<li>The domain user *User1* is created in the domain and added to the Domain Admins group.
+<li> *User1* domain user is created in AD and added to the Domain Admins group.
 User1's password is the one you provide in the *adminPassword* parameter
+<li> Local admin for App1 & optional client are the same as the domain admin credentials
 <li> The *App server* and *Client* VM resources depend on the **ADDC** resource deployment in order to ensure that the AD domain exists prior to execution of
 the JoinDomain extensions for the member VMs.
 This asymmetric VM deployment process adds several minutes to the overall deployment time
 <li> The private IP address of the **ADDC** VM is always *10.0.0.10*.
 This IP is set as the DNS IP for the virtual network and all member NICs